4rzael/node_packet-reader/README.md

 * node v0.10.X

-* A monitor interface to read packets from
+* A monitoring interface to read packets from

 ## License